-For each user who has the specified number of critical/abnormal imaging alerts or more, the report includes the following:
+For each user who has the specified number of Critical-type alerts or more, the report includes the following:

-- User name.

-- Section/Service for the user.

-- Number of alerts in the ALERT (#8992) file.

-- Last signon date.

-- Number of Critical alerts or Abnormal Imaging alerts.
+- Name-User name. - Service/Section-Section/Service for the user. - Alerts-Number of alerts in the ALERT (#8992) file. - Last Sign-on-Last sign-on date. - CRIT-Number of alerts with Critical-type text.

-- Date of the oldest alert.
+• Alert-Date of the oldest alert.